closemarketing/duplicate-publish-multisite/readme.txt

 == Changelog =
 = 1.2 =
 *	Created design graphic for the plugin.
+*	Fixed Authors for publishing.
+*	Date of duplicated post now is the same of source post.

 = 1.1 =
 *	Seo tags canonical